chanuka/microservice-test/Eureka-discover-server(Java)/README.md

 # wiremecore-mobile
-This is to backend for the mobile app
+This is the service discovery server-eureka